rsnodgrass/ical-event-homeassistant/flo/README.md

 - water pressure (psi)
 - water temperature (&deg;F)

+NOTE: Flo's webservice API only returns average sensor data for the previous 15 minute period.
+Real-time sensor state is not available from Flo at this time.

 ## Installation

 Visit the Home Assistant community if you need [help with installation and configuration of Flo](https://community.home-assistant.io/t/flo-water-sensor/10160/149).